openshift/operator-custom-metrics/README.md

 - Record metrics function:
 This is a user-defined function which describes the process in which the custom metrics are to be collected.
 This can be passed to the library or can be executed within the operator code based on the desired implementation.

+- Metrics Registry
+By default the libary uses the default Prometheus metrics registry to store metrics.
+This can be customized to use a specific metrics registry.

 ## Prerequisites
 The library can be integrated by downloading the same, using the following command: